pchng/softlayer-java-class-generator/README.md

 * Relational and Count properties are not included.
 * Getters/setters aren't implemented.
 Your IDE can do this task for you and you can choose how to do it.
 * Wrapper types are used instead of primitives; this makes it easier to discern when a property was missing from an unmarshalling operation, rather than being present but set to its default value.
-* Classes should be ready to be used by [Jackson](https://github.com/FasterXML/jackson) without any annotations (once the getters/setters are defined) as the field names match 1-1 with the property names.
+* Classes should be ready to be used by [Jackson](https://github.com/FasterXML/jackson) without any field annotations (once the getters/setters are defined) as the field names match 1-1 with the property names.

 ## Background